obeyeater/ocd/README.md

 ### Caveats

-*Merging git conflicts*: Occasionally I'll change something on more than one system without running `ocd-backup`, and git will complain that it can't run `git pull` without first committing local changes.
+*Merging git conflicts*: Occasionally I'll change something on more than one system without running `ocd backup`, and git will complain that it can't run `git pull` without first committing local changes.
 This is easy to fix by `cd`ing to `~/.ocd` and doing a typical merge, a simple `git push`, a `git checkout -f $filename` to overwrite changes, or some other resolution.